|

 temporary work service until we began conversing.
 It was then I

 discovered the day laborer was actually the architect.
-The

 architect!

-With dirty hands!
 Over the next few months I

 watched in amazement as this young innovator, Mike Calvino turned